 3. Don’t do a bunch of stuff you hate just because someone else said you should.

 4. Show up.
 Be as brilliant as you know you really are.
 (Yes, when you’re not busy bashing yourself, you know you are brilliant.)

 5. Give us the transformation we’re looking for.

-(As if!
-Everyone knows people don’t read sh#t that’s this long so you’re probably not even reading anymore.)
+(But hey, everyone knows people don’t read sh#t that’s this long so you’re probably not even reading anymore.)

 ‘Kay, I’m over and out for now.